 - The JAKs used by the Cirin Alliance take this to the extreme, using the corpse of a human that has been implanted with an AI to control it.
 They are used as saboteurs, where being already dead allows them to more effectively stow away aboard ships and makes them entirely expendable.
 They are highly illegal, not that the Alliance cares.
 Of course, the Republic also uses JAKs as unquestioning troops for their black ops units.

 - Deus ex Machina: There was one news snippet that mentioned the existence of Souri Behemoths before one pulled a Gunship Rescue for the protagonists.
-The one person who knows they were allies didn't know one was going to show, or why they are helping the Alliance in the first place, and since they refuse to communicate ship-to-ship, the readers never see or hear them.
-And as the author got a new job, we'll probably never know.
+The one person who knows they were allies didn't know one was going to show, or why they are helping the Alliance in the first place, and since they refuse to communicate ship-to-ship, the readers never see or hear them until much later.